code-mic/Personal_Projects/README.md

-# FreeCodeCamp
+# Personal Projects
-This repository is for Responsive Web Design Projects from FreeCodeCamp.
+This repository is for various projects and online learning.